vincentgaudilliere/vincentgaudilliere.github.io/content/publication/a-survey-on-deep-learning-based-monocular-spacecraft-pose-estimation-current-state-limitations-and-prospects/index.md

   - Vincent Gaudillière
   - Djamila Aouada
 publication: Acta Astronautica
 abstract: Estimating the pose of an uncooperative spacecraft is an important computer vision problem for enabling the deployment of automatic vision-based systems in orbit, with applications ranging from on-orbit servicing to space debris removal.
 Following the general trend in computer vision, more and more works have been focusing on leveraging Deep Learning (DL) methods to address this problem.
 However and despite promising research-stage results, major challenges preventing the use of such methods in real-life missions still stand in the way.
 In particular, the deployment of such computation-intensive algorithms is still under-investigated, while the performance drop when training on synthetic and testing on real images remains to mitigate.
+The primary goal of this survey is to describe the current DL-based methods for spacecraft pose estimation in a comprehensive manner.
 draft: false
 featured: true
 image: